Giskard-AI/giskard/docs/guides/wrap_dataset/index.md

 You can easily revert your Giskard dataset back to a pandas DataFrame.
 To do so, use the `.df` method.
 For more information about Dataset methods, see the [API Reference](../../reference/datasets/index.rst).
 :::

-## Upload your Dataset to the Giskard server
+## Upload your Dataset to the Giskard hub

-Uploading your dataset to the Giskard server enables you to:
+Uploading your dataset to the Giskard hub enables you to:

 * Inspect and debug your dataset
 * Use your dataset as the input for your tests (unit datasets)

-To upload your dataset to the Giskard server, go to the page [Upload an object to the Giskard server](../upload/index.md).
+To upload your dataset to the Giskard hub, go to the page [Upload an object to the Giskard hub](../upload/index.md).